modakanalytics/http.almaren/examples/http-to-postgres/doc/example.md

 +---+--------------------+----------------+-----------------+-------------+--------------+
 ```

-Now sending this data to Postgres is pretty trivial using the JDBC Connector:
+Now all user data is flattened and sending it to Postgres is pretty trivial.
+We just need to use the JDBC Connector:

 ```scala
 val dbHost = "localhost"